freer4/stackagejs/README.md

 2 provide standardized controller actions for basic data interaction, setting up a convention-based API from your ORM models.

 Each front-end package will do :
 1. Understand the provided JS model classes to automatically interact with the API(s) as-needed.
 Records are accessed through proxy, so there's never a reason to write your own fetch call.
-Access your data properties directly.
+Access your data properties directly and let stackage worry about how that data gets to your cursor.
 2. Manage front-end data caching.
 Don't ask for data you've already gotten, unless you want to.
 3. Provide optional hooks for receiving live data pushes.